Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

 Reverts if

 1. The `operatorSignature` is invalid or `msg.sender` is not the `operator`
-2. The magnitude queued for deallocation from an operatorSet is greater than the `operator`'s latest pending magnitude for the `strategy` (cannot deallocate more than is allocated)
+2. The sum of all pending deallocations from an operatorSet is greater than the `operator`'s current magnitude for the operatorSet and `strategy` (cannot deallocate more than is allocated)

 ### completeDeallocations

 Operators call this to complete their queued deallocations for a list of (operator, IStrategy, operatorSet(avs, operatorSetId)) tuples.
-This increments the nonslashable magnitude of the operator by the sum of all deallocation amounts for each strategy.
+This increments the nonslashable magnitude of the operator by the sum of all completable deallocations.

 Deallocations may increment nonslashable magnitude upon completion less than expected due to slashing events while they were queued.
 See [here](https://www.notion.so/eigen-labs/Allocator-Functionality-282a008ab7a14c79a25ec2954f8f5912) for more information.